wangz10/ModelGenerator/docs/docs/usage/reproducing_experiments.md

 ## Experiment Checkpoints

-If you use checkpointing callbacks (enabled by default), ModelGenerator will save `<model>.ckpt` files within your logging directory.
+If you use checkpointing callbacks (enabled by default), AIDO.ModelGenerator will save `<model>.ckpt` files within your logging directory.
 These can be used with the saved `config.yaml` to run evaluation or prediction.

 ```